Ali-Mikael/Application-hacking/h2-BreakAndFix.md

 ----

 ## Try #4:
 I was still destined to perform the injection attack, so I kept trying to change the input field type.
-(Which I later found out doesn't matter as long as you're able to input a string..)
+(Which I later found out doesn't matter **as long as** you're **able to input a string**..)

-I went back to the web page, opened up the developer tool and changed the `type` to `= nvarchar` (this is the part where a simple `=string` is enough).
+I went back to the web page, opened up the developer tool and changed the `type` to `= nvarchar` (this is the part where a simple `=string` is enough for example).
 I then typed in the injection:
 ```sql
 ' OR 1=1--
 ```